Rob Breskal Podcast Interview

 Now living in New South Wales in Australia, Rob was born in Brighton on the UK’s south coast – a town with a rich hockey history but no proper Ice Rink since 1965 – a year before Rob was even born!

-He talks of how a visit to a small back street Brighton garage got him into, first roller hockey and then, through another chance meeting, ice hockey
+He talks of how a chance visit to a small back street Brighton garage introduced him to hockey.

 We’d go ice skating on a Sunday lunchtime to the tiny Brighton rink, it was about half the size of an end zone in a proper ice rink.

-Rob being Rob, got permission to join in and so became the newest recruit to the Streatham juniors, first playing for the U14 Braves and then the U16 Scorpions.
+Rob became the newest recruit to the Streatham juniors, first playing for the U14 Braves and then the U16 Scorpions.

-Two seasons later, having heard that a new Brighton team had been formed, the Royals, he left Streatham to “go home”, the only problem being, having no home ice, they had to play all their games away for double points!
+Two seasons later having heard of the formation of a new Brighton Royals team, he left Streatham to “go home”.
+The only problem, the team had no home ice, they had to play all their games away for double points!

 Rob’s next stop was Southampton, he’d been “spotted” by the Vikings Canadian player coaches, “the Simms Twins”, he was invited for a trial and was amazed to be offered a contract, he recalls: